JetBrains/teamcity-documentation/topics/intellij-platform-plugin.md

 [//]: # (title: IntelliJ Platform Plugin)
 [//]: # (auxiliary-id: IntelliJ Platform Plugin)
-TeamCity plugin provides TeamCity integration for IntelliJ Platform\-based IDEs, including JetBrains IntelliJ IDEA, RubyMine, PyCharm, PhpStorm/WebStorm, AppCode, and Rider.
-Remote run/pre\-tested commit functionality is only supported with the VCS integrations bundled with the IDEs by JetBrains.
+TeamCity plugin provides TeamCity integration for IntelliJ Platform-based IDEs, including JetBrains IntelliJ IDEA, RubyMine, PyCharm, PhpStorm/WebStorm, AppCode, and Rider.
+Remote run / pretested commit functionality is only supported with the VCS integrations bundled with the IDEs by JetBrains.
 See a [separate page](intellij-platform-plugin-compatibility.md) for the list of supported versions.

 <tip>